FYDE-S2020/arduino-lab-2-kevinwaynekelly/Report.md

 8. What is the difference between interface and implementation?
 Why is it important?

-   Interface defines how a function is called, while implementation is how the function executes .
+   Interface defines how a function is called, while implementation is how the function executes.

 9. Screenshot of your Blynk App: